 Marketing is changing; you will now find words like predictive modelling and advanced analytics being used to target customers more effectively.
-Big data helps here by offering comprehensive information on your brand’s perception in the market.
+Data Analytics helps here by offering comprehensive information on your brand’s perception in the market.
 It offers a great deal of data about your targeted consumer base and how they are interacting with your brand.

-The advent of big data has turned into a revolution of its own, and is ushering in a trend in the retail market, which rakes in close to $3 billion for the US economy alone.
+The advent of Data Science has turned into a revolution of its own, and is ushering in a trend in the retail market, which rakes in close to $3 billion for the US economy alone.
 It is transforming retail in a massive way.

-Here are some examples of the big data use case for retail vertical
+Here are some examples of the Data Analytics use case for retail vertical

 1. Consumer behaviour analytics -A comprehensive view: